-- Let your physician know if you are taking any anticoagulants (blood thinners).
-Most patients can continue their anticoagulants prior to, during, and after receiving botulinum toxin injections given the low risk of bleeding complications. - Avoid rubbing the injection sites after Botox® injection.
-This prevents excessive spreading of Botox® outside the area of injection. - Botox® should NOT be used in patients with neurological conditions that cause paralysis or muscle weakness (e.g., myasthenia gravis). - The literature on Botox® injection in pregnant or breastfeeding women is limited.
+- Dysport[®] contains lactose and should NOT be used if allergic to cow's milk protein. - Let your physician know if you are taking any anticoagulants (blood thinners).
+Most patients can continue their anticoagulants prior to, during, and after receiving botulinum toxin injections given the low risk of bleeding complications. - Avoid rubbing the injection sites after Dysport[®] injection.
+This prevents excessive spreading of Dysport[®] outside the area of injection. - Dysport[®] should NOT be used in patients with neurological conditions that cause paralysis or muscle weakness (e.g., myasthenia gravis). - The literature on Dysport[®] in pregnant or breastfeeding women is limited.
 Speak with your health care provider if this situation applies to you.